sxue-03/sxue-03/README.md

 ---

 ## 🧰 Tools (what I currently use)
 - **SIEM / Logging:** Wazuh, Elastic (ELK) — working knowledge.
-- **Pentest / Recon:** nmap, Metasploit (lab use) — familiar.
-- **Forensics / Sysadmin:** Procmon export, Windows Event log exports — familiar.
 - **Development:** Python, Bash — used for automation and parsing.

 ---

 ## ⚠️ Network & Endpoint
-> These two areas are intentionally left blank for now — I will update with concrete items and evidence as I build and document labs.
+I will update with concrete items and evidence as I build and document labs.

 - **Network:** *(to be added — learning path & evidence pending)*
 - **Endpoint:** *(to be added — learning path & evidence pending)*